Food And Mood

 Research shows that low levels of protein in a diet have a negative impact on the body’s production of neurotransmitters, which directly affect our mood and energy.
 Deficiencies in vitamins B1, B6, C, A, essential fatty acids, folic acid, niacin, magnesium, copper and iron also affect the fine balance of these neurotransmitters.

-Vitamin and Mineral Deficiencies In Mental Health:
+Vitamin and Mineral Deficiencies In Food That Impact Your Mood:

 - Vitamin B1 or Thiamine is drained by simple sugars.
 B1 helps convert blood sugar into fuel.
 Without it, we can experience fatigue, depressive symptoms, irritability, anxiety, memory problems, insomnia and even thoughts of suicide.